 Burdock is a root that is found in Europe and Asia.
 It has many medicinal qualities and has been used in many herbal remedies and is sweet to the taste and has a gummy consistency.

 It’s active ingredients are arcigen, calcium, chlorogenic acid, essential oil, flavenoids, iron, inulun, lactone, mucilage, polyacetylenes, potassium, resin, tannin, and taraxosterol.
 It contains beneficial fatty acids from the seeds of the plant and the oil from the seeds can be used as a diaphoretic, which helps with increased perspiration.
 This is essential in cleansing the body of harmful toxins.

 In many places, Burdock Root is eaten as a vegetable.
 It has many nutrients link iron, inulin and beneficial oils.
 Polyacetylenes which is an active ingredient are known to be effective antibacterials and anti-fungals.

-Burdock contains niacin, which is known to eliminate poisons from the body, including radiation.
+Burdock contains niacin, which is known to help eliminate toxins from the body.
 It supports the bladder, kidney and liver.

 Slippery Elm ( Ulmus rubra/fulva)